- Required time in business: 6+ months

 Here’s a list of the main factors that affect your business loan interest rate:

-• Creditworthiness.
+- Creditworthiness.
 Most lenders look at your personal credit score before extending a loan, so having a score of 700 or above will get you the best rates.
-Bad credit borrowers can also get loans, but often at significantly higher rates.
+There are loans for people with lower credit scores, but often at significantly higher rates.

 Tips for getting the lowest small business loan rate